exasol/elasticsearch-virtual-schema/README.md

 ## Features

-* Access an ElasticSearch database using a Virtual Schema.
+* Access data from an ElasticSearch database just like regular Exasol tables.

 ## Table of Contents